underscoreio/essential-scala/src/pages/traits/generics.md

 res3: String = hi
 ~~~

-The syntax `[A]` is called a **type parameter** -- it binds a name to a type.
+The syntax `[A]` is called a **type parameter**---it binds a name to a type.
 Wherever `A` occurs in our class definition we will substitute in the same type.
 This works in the same way that binding a name to a value (using `val`) allows us to substitute in the value wherever the name occurs.
 The only difference is that we're operating on types rather than values.

 We can also add type parameters to methods, which limits the scope of the parameter to the method declaration and body: